artemkorsakov/artemkorsakov/README.md

 - ⚡ Fun facts about me:
   - Now I am a Data Engineer (Scala).
   - I have about 14 years of experience in QA.
-  - I love Scala, Fuctional programming and Maths.
+  - I love Scala, Functional programming and Maths.

 <!--
 - 📫 How to reach me:  (English or Russian)